"Guy Johnston gave a lucid performance that was coloured equally with passion and intensity"

 Read more

-Hatfield House Chamber Music Festival 2023
+Hatfield House Music Festival

-For full programme information see: https://hatfieldhousemusicfestival.org.uk/2023-festival/programme/
+For full programme information see: https://hatfieldhousemusicfestival.org.uk/2024-festival/programme/

 Guy Johnston